exakat/exakat/docs/Installation.rst

 * exakat.phar, the main code.
 * Gremlin server : exakat uses this graph database and the Gremlin 3 traversal language.
 Currently, only Gremlin Server is supported, with the tinkergraph and neo4j storage engine.
 Version 3.4.x is the recommended version, while version 3.3.x are still supported.
 Gremlin version 3.2.* are unsupported.
 * Java 8.x.
 Java 9.x/10.x will be supported later.
 Java 7.x was used, but is not actively supported.
-* PHP 7.0 or later to run.
+* PHP 7.4 to run.
+PHP 7.4 is recommended, PHP 7.1 or later are possible.
 This version requires curl, hash, phar, sqlite3, tokenizer, mbstring and json.

 Optional requirements :

-* PHP 5.2 to 8.0 for analysis.
+* PHP 5.2 to 8.0-dev for analysis purposes.
 Those versions only require the ext/tokenizer extension.
 * VCS (Version Control Software), such as Git, SVN, bazaar, Mercurial.
 They all are optional, though git is recommended.
 * Archives, such as zip, tgz, tbz2 may also be opened with optional helpers.